-The report which SNIP provides of your currently connected users has been enhanced in a few simple ways.
+The report which SNIP provides of your currently connected users has been enhanced in a few simple ways over the revision 2 enhancement work.
 These were requested by operators who allow multiple connections from the same account.

 - You will now see a list of all the current mountPts that any user account is connected to.